puppetlabs/puppetlabs-puppet_data_service/README.md

 include puppet_data_service::database
 ```

-For the Puppet Primary server which will be hosting the PDS service:
+For *every puppetserver* which will be hosting the PDS service:

 ```puppet
 class { 'puppet_data_service::server':